webdevkrushna/webdevkrushna/README.md

   A little exposure, I’m Krushna

    I'm an enthusiastic Java developer interested in making positive impact on community by building meaningful things.
-Especially i'm obsessed with Rest API.
+Especially obsessed with Rest API and also have good knowledge of front end technologies and frameworks.

  👀 I’m interested in...
    * building web application and rest apis.